 Infrastructure @EvalEval

-One schema for every eval ever.
+One schema for Every Eval Ever.

 A unified, open data format and public dataset for AI evaluation results.
 We are collecting all evaluation results in a standardized schema to enable rigorous research and broader impact.